junsumun/TicTacToe/README.md

 # TicTacToe
-A simple and very popular 3x3 grid board game.
+A simple and very popular 3x3 grid board game written in Swift.
+This project can be deployed to all the iPhone seriese since iPhone 6.
+Using the constrain feature in Xcode made it possible.

 **Planning to support three different game modes:**
 1. **You VS Lynn**: Lynn is a simple AI that plays TIC TAC TOE with a user.